Salzsuppe/Wetterstation/README.md

 [comment]: <> (This is a comment it wont be included in the HTML displayed, only in the source)

-Die ist die Programmausarbeitung zu einer Wetterstation mithilfe eines Raspberrypi's zero 2W als Website host
+Die ist die Programmausarbeitung zu einer Wetterstation mithilfe eines Raspberrypi's zero 2W als Website host und einem ESP32, der die Daten mit I2C misst und an den Raspberrypi weiterleitet.

 ## Links zur Website: